pdtbinh/cs-e4670-full-stack-project/README.md

-# Project intro
+# Project intro: Collab-Connect

 Have you ever had an amazing idea for your project, but you have no idea where and how to find a perfect project partner?

 This full stack web application aims to provide a platform for you to share your project ideas and find the most suitable partners.
+In short, it helps connect collaborators.

 # Hour keeping